lawsie/guizero/docs-src/docs/multiple_windows.md

 ```

-Adding widgets to the 2nd window is the same as adding them to an app, by passing the same of the window:
+Adding widgets to the 2nd window is the same as adding them to an app, by passing the name of the window:

 ```python
 from guizero import App, Window, Text